streamingfast/hivemapper-fleet-management/Best-Practices.md

 private keys to and add them to your fleet.
 If a driver loses access to their address, rather than shipping the device back and forth to reset the ACL, you can simply give the driver the private key of one of these extra accounts and they may map using that account.
 This would allow you to have no down time.

+Any manager accounts that you'd like to share control over your fleet with should be added to the fleet *before* creating ACLs.
+If an account is set as manager after the ACL has been added to the HDC, it will not have access to modify or remove the ACL on that dashcam.